harshadk99/flareguard/README.md

 ## How It Works

-FlareGuard provides a simple workflow to audit your Cloudflare zone security settings.
+FlareGuard Edge provides a simple workflow to audit your Cloudflare zone security settings.
 The screenshots below show the web interface in action.

-> **Security Note:** When using FlareGuard or sharing screenshots, always redact sensitive information like Zone IDs, API tokens, and domain names.
+> **Security Note:** When using FlareGuard Edge or sharing screenshots, always redact sensitive information like Zone IDs, API tokens, and domain names.
 The screenshots below are examples only and should not contain real credentials.
 >
-> **Important:** Before sharing any screenshots of your FlareGuard usage:
+> **Important:** Before sharing any screenshots of your FlareGuard Edge usage:
 > 1. Redact or blur all Zone IDs (32-character hexadecimal strings)
 > 2. Never include API tokens in screenshots
 > 3. Consider redacting domain names if they're for internal or sensitive systems